Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step3.md

 #### Test the Application on Hardware Emulation

-**Note**:Please omit this step, we are updating the code to support hardware emulation ASAP.
+**Note**:Please omit this step, we are going to update the code to support hardware emulation ASAP.

 Validate the application with hardware emulation can first test the platform base functions such as boot initialization, PetaLinux configuration, basic acceleration feature, etc. DFX feature cannot be emulated in hw-emu.
 We will validate it in hardware next.